Large steel ladle riveted and welded components

 +

-The ladle is a key container in the metallurgical industry for holding, transporting, refining, and pouring high-temperature molten steel (1500~1700°C).
-It is responsible for transferring molten steel (from the steelmaking furnace to the refining station/continuous casting machine), secondary refining (argon stirring, alloying, desulfurization), temperature buffering (maintaining the superheat of molten steel), and pouring control (adjusting flow through a sliding nozzle).
-Common materials include shell steel plates and trunnions, and it is used in industries such as mining and chemical engineering.
+The steel ladle is a critical vessel in the metallurgical industry, used for containing, transporting, refining, and pouring high-temperature molten steel (1500–1700°C).
+It plays a vital role in transferring molten steel from the steelmaking furnace to the refining station or continuous casting machine, as well as in secondary refining processes such as argon gas stirring, alloying, and desulfurization.
+Additionally, it helps maintain temperature stability by buffering the superheat of the steel and precisely controlling the pouring flow through adjustable slide gates.
+Common materials include shell steel plates and ear shafts, and the ladle finds applications not only in the mining and chemical industries but also in other sectors.

 Product Categories